-Alliance One International Inc. (AOI) lost a challenge at the European Union’s top court over antitrust fines levied almost eight years ago for fixing the prices paid to Spanish tobacco growers.
+Alliance One International Inc. (AOI:US) lost a challenge at the European Union’s top court over antitrust fines levied almost eight years ago for fixing the prices paid to Spanish tobacco growers.

 The EU Court of Justice dismissed the company’s appeal in a ruling in Luxembourg today, upholding a 1.8 million-euro ($2.2 million) fine levied on Alliance One and a subsidiary in 2004 for their liability concerning another unit’s involvement in the cartel.